-Most Vehicles in this game have two types of Movement - their Gas Engines and their Thrusters.
-These aren't always literally powered by fungus gas and the equivalent of Thruster Movement for other contraptions might just be putting the drive system in high gear.
-For the purposes of this section of rules we'll call them "Gas Engines" and "Thrusters" though!
+Most vehicles in this game have two types of movement - their gas engines and their thrusters.
+These aren't always literally powered by fungus gas and the equivalent of thruster movement for other contraptions might just be putting the drive system in high gear.
+For the purposes of this section of rules we'll call them "gas engines" and "thrusters" though!

-Assuming the Vehicle is not Wrecked or Immobilised it may take its Movement normally.
-A matter of making a Gas Engine move followed by using Thrusters.
+Assuming the vehicle is undamaged movement is normally a matter of making a gas engine move followed by using thrusters.